ramim94/NormalBMICalculator/README.md

 # NormalBMICalculator
-Usual BMI calculator that uses REALM backend database
+Usual BMI calculator that uses REALM backend database and Retrofit library to communicate with server